DNk01/KeyValueStore/README.md

 ## How it works

 1. HashMap for Storage:
-The core data structure for storing key-value pairs is a hash map (or simply, a map in Go).
+The core data structure for storing key-value pairs is a map.
 This structure provides O(1) average time complexity for all operations (Set/Get/Delete).
 2. TTL Handling with a PriorityQueue:
 To manage the Time To Live (TTL) for each key-value pair, a priority queue is utilized.